BGSU-RNA/JAR3D/docs/howto.md

 ## Input file format

 Use [FASTA format](http://en.wikipedia.org/wiki/FASTA_format), alternating a header line starting with `>` and a line with one sequence of a hairpin or internal loop.
 The break between strands in IL should be indicated by the `*` character.
 Include flanking Watson-Crick basepairs *AU*, *GC*, and *GU* in the sequence, since this is how hairpins and internal loops are extracted from 3D structures.
+The only allowed characters in each line are A, C, G, U, * and -.
+Leave no blank lines.

 **Examples:**